OrenAviya/project-semester-a/README.md

 * Split the "Engine Type" column to whether "gasoline" "diesel" or electricity / gasoline "or" electricity "
 * Decide how to test the vehicle type whether to create "is type" columns for each vehicle type
 * Write an action if there are duplicate lines and delete them
-* Alon wrote this
-* and this again
-* blablablabla
-ן